rmorsomme/Sudoku-Solver/RMD.md

 -   Principle 4: If a value has only one location available in a row/column/box, write it there.

 Similarly to how we udpate `poss`, we update `grid` cell-wise, row-wise, column-wise and box-wise.
-Following principle 3, the function `update_grid_cell` checks for each cell (loop) how many values are still available to fill it.
-If there is only one possible value, then we fill the cell with it.
-Following principle 4, the functions `update_grid_row`, `update_grid_col` and `update_grid_box` identify for each value 1, 2, 3, 4, 5, 6, 7, 8, 9 (loop) their possible locations in each row/column/box.
-If the value has only one possible location left in a row/column/box, then we fill the corresponding cell of the grid with it.
+Following principle 3, the function `update_grid_cell()` checks for each cell (loop) how many values are still available to fill it.
+If there is only one value available, then we fill the cell with it.
+Following principle 4, the functions `update_grid_row()`, `update_grid_col()` and `update_grid_box()` identify for each value 1, 2, 3, 4, 5, 6, 7, 8, 9 (loop) their possible locations in each row/column/box.
+If a value has only one location available in a row/column/box, then we write it there.

 ### Cell by cell